floweredscarf/su25/labs/lab01/index.md

 ```

 {: .info}
-> After cloning your terminal will report "`warning: You appear to have cloned an empty repository.`" This is not an issue, it is just git letting you know that there are no files in the repo, which is what we expect here.
+> After cloning your terminal will report "`warning: You appear to have cloned an empty repository.`" This is not an issue; it's just git letting you know that there are no files in the repo, which is what we expect here.

 Move into your newly created repo!